Seven Rivers District Fall Camporee

 Saturday morning wake up was at 6:00.
 The morning air was cold and it was hard to climb out of the warm tents.
 The Scouts started up the fire again and made breakfast.
 After cleaning up, we all headed down to the parade field for morning colors.

 Survivor competitions began at 10:00.
 Each Patrol traveled around the camp to different competition areas.
 Events included shelter-building, first aid, archery, and a giant sling shot competition.
 In addition to the competitive events there were several demonstrations.
 Our own Mr. Fox showed the Scouts how to make a Solar Still to convert moisture in the ground and vegetation into drinkable water using a shovel, a cup, and a tarp.
-At around noon the boys made it back to the our camp site for a quick lunch and then headed out again for the afternoon events.
+At around noon the Scouts made it back to the our camp site for a quick lunch and then headed out again for the afternoon events.

 On Saturday evening we made dinner and the Eternal Roadrunners decided to submit an entry into the dutch-oven cooking contest.
 They put together a great Peach Cobbler.
 Although it had a bit of dark crust on it, the inside was very tasty.
 They did not win but they made a valiant (and yummy) effort.